 Wireless Home Automation Tech Keeps Growing

-This is not a comprehensive list, as developers continue to create and improve their wireless technology offerings.
-Some wireless networking protocols have open standards so any manufacturer can create devices that will work with it.
+This is certainly not a comprehensive list, as developers continue to create and improve their wireless technology offerings.
+Some wireless networking protocols have open standards so any manufacturer can create devices that will work with them.

-Other systems are proprietary.
+Other systems are proprietary, meaning you’ll have to continue working with the same product manufacturer for service and any potential changes or upgrades to your system.
 Working with a savvy home automation partner who stays on top of developments and follows industry best practices is essential for determining the best system for your house and setup.

 Smart Home Automation Installation

-With many of the small appliances, there isn’t really an “installation.”
+With many of the small appliances, there isn’t really an installation per se.
 Once you connect it to the Wi-Fi, you’re good to go.
 On the other hand, if you want your home to be truly “smart,” you need to hire an experienced professional.

 That’s where the major difference between a house filled with smart products and a “smart home” lies.
 If your system isn’t communicating as a whole, it’s the former.

 This used to mean either starting the installation process as the house was being built or ripping out the walls and repairing them after.
 Neither of those seems like an ideal option.
 Luckily, you have different options now.
 Almost everything can function wirelessly, so your house is safe.

 Moving Forward With Smart Home Automation